What you Need to Know if You've Been Arrested in Massachusetts

-If you have just been arrested in Massachusetts , you are probably very confused, nervous, scared and wondering what comes next.
+If you have just been arrested in Boston or anywhere in Massachusetts, you are probably very confused, nervous, scared and wondering what comes next.
 Hopefully the information below can help you if you have just been arrested in Massachusetts.

 Most people that are arrested are able to post bail at the Police Station.
 The bail is normally personal recognizance, which means someone's promise to appear in court on the next day.
 The person arrested must pay a nonrefundable fee of $40.
 This fee pays the bail commissioner or clerk to come to the police station after hours.
 If you are given bail at the police station you will be given a piece of paper that gives the time and date you are ordered to court.